NikolayS/tmux/README.md

 Quick Installation
 ---
-The first line install tmux + this stuff from this repo, the second one installs `.vimrc` from https://github.com/NikolayS/vimrc (and Ubuntu, it also tries to update to vim 8.0 with clientserver support).
+The first line installs tmux and all the stuff from this repo, the second one installs `.vimrc` from https://github.com/NikolayS/vimrc (and on Ubuntu, it also tries to update vim to 8.0 version, with clientserver support).
 It also install mosh (use `mosh username@servername` instead of `ssh username@servername`).

-Running it requires root privileges (sudo).
+Running this requires root privileges (sudo).

 ```
 curl https://raw.githubusercontent.com/NikolayS/tmux/master/quickinstall.sh | bash